Birk54/openai-agents-python/README.md

 ## Get started

-1. Set up your Python environment:
+1. Set up your Python environment like this:

 ```
 python -m venv env